Deep Fried Guinea Pig Dinner

 Nutria, or Coypu, are close to beaver size but have round tails

 I have a close friend who’s Cajun.
-He said his family was so poor growing up in the bayou that if it moved they cooked it and threw it on rice.
+He said his family was so poor growing up in the bayou that if anything moved they cooked it and threw it on rice.
 That included Nutria, or as a good portion of the world calls it Coypu.

 Nutria distribution as reported by trappers